nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 A GPU-resident fragment is initialized in the following steps:

-1. **Graph Topology Verification**: The framework verifies the operator graph forms a supported topology (only linear chains are currently supported; DAGs will be supported in the future).
+1. **Graph Topology Verification**: The framework verifies that the operator graph is a supported topology: a DAG with exactly one source operator.

 2. **Device Memory Setup**: For each connection between operators:
    - If both ports specify a memory block size, the executor allocates a shared device buffer